FabrizioMarras/automation-youtube/README.md

 ```

 This will:
-- Authenticate with Google using OAuth 2.0.
+- Authenticate with Google using Service Account Credentials.
 - Fetch and parse the Excel file.
-- Download the relevant video files from Google Drive.
+- Download the relevant video files and Post content from Google Drive.
 - Upload and schedule the videos on YouTube.

 ### 3. Quota Management